stars1210JasonHe/Deutsch_Learning_Platform/README.md

 ## 🙏 Acknowledgments

-- OpenAI for language model capabilities
+- OpenAI for language model capabilities and image generation
 - Vue.js and FastAPI communities for excellent frameworks
 - Docker for containerization technology
 - Synology for NAS platform compatibility